mgueury/oke_mysql_java_101/README.md

 ## Demo 2 V1 - SpringBoot - hardcoded values

 In this demo too, the DB details are hardcoded.
-To modify them
+To modify them:

 ```
 cd oke_mysql_java_101/demo2/v1